music-classification/tutorial/book/part2_basics/dataset.md

 # Datasets

-We already have a great comprehensive [list of MIR datasets](https://github.com/ismir/mir-datasets/blob/master/outputs/mir-datasets.md).
+There already exists a great comprehensive [list of MIR datasets](https://github.com/ismir/mir-datasets/blob/master/outputs/mir-datasets.md).
 In this book, we focus on *discussion* of datasets.
 We will review several important music tagging datasets.
 Over time, researchers have adopted different strategies to create and release datasets.
 This also resulted in various pros and cons, and traps.